aaltsys/doc-newwares/setup/06_accounts.rst

    through the end of the month; **(P)rorated** multiplies the storage charge by the ratio of the days remaining in the month to the number of days in the month.
-*  **Recurring Type** -- Sets the method of recurring calculation method as one of the following options:
+*  **Recurring Type** -- Sets the recurring calculation method as one of the following options:
    **(E)nding balance** for advance billing of calendar month storage, **(S)tarting balance** for arrears billing of the previous month, and **(A)nniversary** for calculating the recurring storage on each lot according